woile/woile.github.io/es/posts/web-app-with-template-in-rust/index.md

 ## Templates

-Or... a monstrosity.
 You mix a "custom language", with your target language.
 This way, you can output the target language from a different one.
-Let's say we want to create an HTML with a list of users from rust, python or go:
+Let's say we want to create an HTML with a list of users from Rust, Python or Go:

 ```html
 <ul>